andodaryl/EtchPad/README.md

      The about us page describes the story behind the product.
      The homepage shows real people using the product.
 * Process
+  * Navigation
+    * The logo is a link which leads to the homepage.
+    * The navbar displays a hamburger menu in mobile mode.
+    * The header navlink which leads to the current loaded page is highlighted.
+    * The footer navlink which leads to the current loaded page is underlined.
+    * Hovering over a navlink underlines it.
+    * Social media icons in the footer are
+      * situated close together in desktop/tablet mode.
+      * spread evenly in mobile mode.
+      * opens in a new tab to the relevant social media platform.
+  * Home
+    * Shows product features and social proof.
+    * Clicking the logo and the home nav link leads to the home page.
+    * The hero page changes its aspect ratio in mobile mode.
+    * The learn more button
+      * leads to the first benefits-section.
+      * lightens its background color when hovered.
+    * The benefits-section image and text arranges into columns in mobile/tablet mode.
+    * The text is centered in mobile mode.
+    * The carousel displays notes from users which disappears in mobile mode.
+    * Carousel images automatically change or manually changed using buttons in the component.
+    * Scroll to top button
+      * leads to the top of the screen.
+      * lightens its background color when hovered.
+  * About
+    * Shows co-founder biographies and a brief company story.
+    * Images are displayed in a circle.
+    * Social media buttons open a new tab to Twitter.
+    * Scroll to top button lead to the top of the screen.
+    * Scroll to top button
+      * leads to the top of the screen.
+      * lightens its background color when hovered.
+  * Pre-order
+    * Shows a form for pre-ordering and optional commentary.
+    * Labels look like placeholders and automatically move away while entering values.
+    * Identity, contact, delivery and product info are mandatory.
+    * An extendible text section is available for further comments.
+    * A privacy agreement checkbox is mandatory.
+    * The privacy policy link opens in the current tab.
+    * Values entered are saved despite moving away from the page.
+    * Submitting with empty mandatory values displays a warning.
+    * Submit button
+      * lightens its background color when hovered.
+      * submits values to a form validator.
+  * Privacy-policy
+    * Shows privacy policy terms.
+    * Website link opens to home page in a new tab.
+    * Scroll to top button
+      * leads to the top of the screen.
+      * lightens its background color when hovered.
+  * Sitemap
+    * Displays sitemap details without styling as intented.
+  * 404
+    * Shows page not found notice and further details.
+    * Entering 404.html or a non-existent sub-directory leads to this page.
+    * Despite minimal content, the footer remains at the bottom of the page.

 Bugs
 * Fixed